A few places of Cox's Bazar that you really shouldn't miss

 So far we all know about the famous sea beaches of Cox’s Bazar.
 But that’s not the end!
 Cox's Bazar has a number of amazing places that deserve a visit.
 In today’s guide, we will talk about those places.

-In this blog I have tried to answer all the usual questions which comes in to every traveller’s mind before visiting Cox’s Bazar:
+In this blog we have tried to answer all the usual questions which comes in to every traveller’s mind before visiting Cox’s Bazar:

 - How to visit Cox’s Bazar?